weinsteinlab/OpenMM-Slurm-Ensemble/README.md

 ./launch_swarm.sh
 ```

-This command submits subjob # `first_subjob` to run first (for all of the trajectories within this swarm), with subsequent subjobs dependent on the successful completion of prior subjobs runs.
+This command submits a set of subjobs, with each subsequent subjobs dependent on the successful completion of prior subjobs runs (with the exception that the fist subjob doesn't have a dependency).

 The status of the MD swarm can be checked with the following command:

 ```
-squeue -u your_CWID
+squeue
 ```

 ---